JeffIrwin/syntran/README.md

 With the addition of a 32-bit floating point type to the language, we can start to do some more interesting numerical work.

-We can calculate the mathematical constant π [exteremely inneficiently](https://github.com/JeffIrwin/syntran/blob/main/samples/pi-1.syntran) using the slowly converging [Madhava-Leibniz series](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80), or we can use a much faster [BBP-type formula](https://mathworld.wolfram.com/PiFormulas.html).
+We can calculate the mathematical constant π [exteremely inefficiently](https://github.com/JeffIrwin/syntran/blob/main/samples/pi-1.syntran) using the slowly converging [Madhava-Leibniz series](https://en.wikipedia.org/wiki/Leibniz_formula_for_%CF%80), or we can use a slightly less inefficient [BBP-type formula](https://mathworld.wolfram.com/PiFormulas.html).
 Just don't try to use π as a variable identifier name, because syntran source code is ASCII.

 Then we can calculate a sine function using its [Taylor series expansion](https://en.wikipedia.org/wiki/Taylor_series):